Why is this so incredibly fast?

 What is a vector search?

-To answer this question we need to look at how vector search engines work.
+To answer this question we need to look at how vector databases work.

-Vector search engines index data, unlike other databases, based on data vectors (or vector embeddings).
+Vector databases index data, unlike other databases, based on data vectors (or vector embeddings).
 Vector embeddings capture the meaning and context of data, usually predicted by Machine Learning models.

-At the time of entry/import (or any significant changes to data objects), for every new/updated data object, vector search engines use Machine Learning models to predict and calculate vector embeddings, which then are stored together with the object.
+At the time of entry/import (or any significant changes to data objects), for every new/updated data object, vector databases use Machine Learning models to predict and calculate vector embeddings, which then are stored together with the object.

 Every data object in a dataset gets a vector